digawp/hello-enclave/README.md

 This template is based on the SampleEnclave app of the sample enclaves provided with the Intel SGX Linux [drivers](https://github.com/01org/linux-sgx-driver) and [SDK](https://github.com/01org/linux-sgx/).

+## Features

+- Sample code for doing `ECALL`
+- Sample code for doing `OCALL`
+- Sample code for sealing

 ## TODO

 - Tutorial explaining what each directory and file is used for.